deg0nz/homebridge-mqttthing-esp8266-ws2812/README.md

 * Adjust the variables at the top of `main.ino` to your needs
 * Install the NeoPixel library to the project: `platformio lib install --save "Adafruit NeoPixel"`
 * Compile the project: `platformio run`
-* Uplad the build to your ESP8266
+* Upload the build to your ESP8266

 ### Homebridge